Maceo Parker: Biography

 In May 2016, Parker received The North Carolina Heritage Award from his home state.

+Parker toured with the Ray Charles Orchestra and the Raelettes performing a tribute to Ray Charles at major festivals worldwide, including Monterey Jazz Festival in 2016 and Playboy Jazz Festival in 2019.

 Book and media

 In February 2013, Maceo Parker published his autobiography, 98% Funky Stuff: My Life in Music with the publisher Chicago Review Press.

 Parker was portrayed by Craig Robinson in the 2014 James Brown biopic Get on Up.

 Equipment

-Maceo plays a gold-plated Selmer Mark VI alto saxophone and the mouthpiece he uses is a #3 Brilhart Ebolin.
+Maceo plays a gold-plated Selmer Mark VI alto saxophone and the mouthpiece he uses is a No. 3 Brilhart Ebolin.
 Maceo's reed of choice is the Vandoren Java, 3.5 gauge.

+Tributes

+Maceo, the restaurant in the 1st arrondissement of Paris opened in 1997 by Mark Williamson, is named for Parker.